 Of all the Christmas things to do in London, stepping back in time at the Museum of London is easily one of my favourite festive activities.
 Visit the Museum and discover what the big city was like at Christmas during the Victorian era- it will definitely surprise you!

 If there’s one film my family and I make it our mission to watch each and every festive period, it’s Love Actually.
-Take yourself on a self-guided tour of all the filming locations for this movie to get in the festive mood (and perhaps to take a good ‘Instagrammable‘ photo or two!)
+Take yourself on a self-guided tour of all the filming locations for this movie to get in the festive mood (and perhaps to take a good ‘Instagrammable‘ photo or two!).
+Some of the best places to spot filming locations can be found around Notting Hill, a picture perfect neighbourhood filled with candy coloured houses and vintage cars.

 The magnificent former Royal Residence of Hampton Court is all decked out for Christmas on the interior.
 To the outside of the stunning building, you’ll find a wonderful ice skating rink, on which you can twirl, dance (and fall over) to your heart’s content!